-- 26.11 Unless otherwise provided in any agreement between ISAF and the Association, International and Recognized Class Associations shall not change their Class Rules except with the approval of ISAF which shall be obtained in accordance with the following procedures: - 26.11.1 Before applying to ISAF for approval, the Class/Owners Association is encouraged to consult with the Secretariat of ISAF who shall respond in a timely manner and shall have approved the changes in accordance with its constitution and its class rules. - 26.11.2 Then the Class/Owners Association shall apply for approval of the changes in writing to the Secretary General and the application shall include: - (a) the changes required; - (b) a statement of the reasons for requiring the change; - (c) a certificate that the changes have been duly approved by the Class/Owners Association: and - (d) the date when the changes are to take effect. - 26.11.3 When the application is received by the Secretary General, in the case of changes not relating to a modification of the Advertising Code, he shall supply the members of the Class Rules Sub-committee at once with copies of the application, whereupon the sub-committee shall consider the it as soon as practicable either at any meeting duly convened or by discussion carried on by electronic communication. - 26.11.4 The sub-committee may approve or reject the changes or return them to the Class/Owners Association with comments for revision.
+- 26.11 International and Recognized Class Associations shall change their Class Rules in accordance with the following procedures (unless otherwise approved by ISAF and provided for in the agreement defined in Regulation 26.3) - 26.11.1 Before applying to ISAF for approval, the Class/Owners Association is encouraged to consult with the Secretariat of ISAF who shall respond in a timely manner and shall have approved the changes in accordance with its constitution and its class rules. - 26.11.2 Then the Class/Owners Association shall apply for approval of the changes in writing to the Secretary General and the application shall include: - (a) the changes required; - (b) a statement of the reasons for requiring the change; - (c) a certificate that the changes have been duly approved by the Class/Owners Association; and - (d) the date when the changes are to take effect. - 26.11.3 When the application is received by the Secretary General, in the case of changes not relating to a modification of the Advertising Code, he shall supply the members of the Class Rules Sub-committee at once with copies of the application, whereupon the sub-committee shall consider the it as soon as practicable either at any meeting duly convened or by discussion carried on by electronic communication.

+- 26.11.4 The sub-committee may approve or reject the changes or return them to the Class/Owners Association with comments for revision.
 However before rejecting them the Chairman of the Class Rules Sub-committee shall report the views of his committee to the Class/Owners Association, who shall be entitled to comment on such views within thirty days of such report.
-Any such comments shall be submitted to the members of the Class Rules Sub-committee before a final decision is made.

-- 26.11.5 If an application is rejected the Class/Owners Association may require that the application is referred to the Council for review.
+Any such comments shall be submitted to the members of the Class Rules Sub-committee before a final decision is made. - 26.11.5 If an application is rejected the Class/Owners Association may require that the application is referred to the Council for review.
 Its decision shall be final. - 26.11.6 Once a change has been approved, ISAF shall notify the Class/Owners Association, all Member National Authorities, all International Measurers and all licensed builders.
-The Class/Owners Association shall inform its members. - 26.11.7 The Class Rules Sub-committee shall present a report of the changes approved by it during the previous year to the next meeting of the Equipment Committee. - 26.11.8 Class Rules shall not modify the Advertising Code, except as permitted under Regulation 20.4.4.
-In the case of an application for such modifications, the procedure required above shall apply except that the Executive Committee shall take the place of the Class Rules Sub-committee.
+The Class/Owners Association shall inform its members. - 26.11.7 The Class Rules Sub-committee shall present a report of the changes approved by it during the previous year to the next meeting of the Equipment Committee. - 26.11.8 Class Rules shall not modify the Advertising Code, except as permitted under Regulation.
+20.5 In the case of an application for such modifications, the procedure required above shall apply except that the Executive Committee shall take the place of the Class Rules Sub-committee. - 26.11.9 Changes to manufacturing/building specification shall be handled as per Class Rule changes except that for equipment with a confidential building specification the change shall be handled by the ISAF Secretariat after consultation with the Chairman of the Class Rules Sub-committee (or if he is conflicted, another committee member)